This is a sub-section of the Introduction of The Moral Bias of Objectivism

 If you really insist on it, we can call this Objectivist view, which is the formal Objectivist view, “rationality,” instead of “reason,” as Rand describes it above.
 I would argue against this too, as it suggests any other way to be is “irrational,” and that’s not the case.
 (And core to my argument against Rand: she claims “rationality” for herself, thus demoting others as “irrational,” i.e., crazy.)

 This causes a massive amount of confusion.
 I think it’s the very reason Objectivists seem to get stuck inside the vortex of Objectivism, spinning from one Objectivist idea to another, never feeling they can truly understand Objectivism.
-But if you dismantle tabula rasa—which is the exact argument Rand uses to justify the need for this “rationality”—you get out of this endless vortex.
+But if you dismantle tabula rasa—which is the exact argument Rand uses to justify the need for this “rationality”—you get out of this vortex with its never ending circular logic.

 Your “Logic” is Just Your Intuition